“Where the Land that Any Sane Man Wants Runs Out” Displacement and Disruption on Florida’s Space Coast

 Uniquely a creation of the Space Age, the Center presents sharp contrasts between its physical setting, early history and the gargantuan engineering achievements which transformed palmetto scrub, marshland and citrus groves into the first operational Spaceport.
 Archeologists found traces of human activity before the Christian era, Indian burial mounds and refuse piles of later times, and indications of French and Spanish explorations before the birth of the Republic.
 Professor Charles Fairbanks of the University of Florida observed that the site was one of the places where Western civilization came to the New World; now it is destined to become the place from which our civilization goes out to other worlds.

-It is country beaten by the wind and water, […] unspectacular country, uninhabited by men in normal times and normal occupations, for there are few trees and only occasional palms as ravaged and scabby as the matted backside of a monkey, a flat land of heat and water and birds […] [I]t is country for hunting, for fishing, and for men who seek mosquitos; it was next to uninhabited before the war.
+It is country beaten by the wind and water, … unspectacular country, uninhabited by men in normal times and normal occupations, for there are few trees and only occasional palms as ravaged and scabby as the matted backside of a monkey, a flat land of heat and water and birds … [It] is country for hunting, for fishing, and for men who seek mosquitoes; it was next to uninhabited before the war.
 Now, first spaceport––think on it! first spaceport…

 Wolfe went so far as to cast the Cape as a literal evolutionary backwater, calling it “the sort of hopeless stone boondock spit where the vertebrates give up and the slugs and the No See’um bugs take over.”

-In 1964, The New York Times ran a piece called “Visit to the Three Cape Kennedy’s” by Robert Whalen.
-Whalen begins by expressing some disbelief that activities like the construction of the world’s largest building and the assembly and launch of rockets to the moon will take place in “an improbable setting of sand, water and scrub growth.”
-Earlier that same year, another journalist described the construction projects on the site as “[t]he free world’s greatest rocket center […] rising rapidly on once-useless Florida swampland to support America’s boldest adventure into space.”
+In 1964, The New York Times ran a piece called “Visit to the Three Cape Kennedy’s.”
+The author, Robert Whalen, begins by expressing some disbelief that activities like the construction of the world’s largest building and the assembly and launch of rockets to the moon will take place in “an improbable setting of sand, water and scrub growth.”
+Earlier that same year, another journalist had described the construction projects on the site as “[t]he free world’s greatest rocket center […] rising rapidly on once-useless Florida swampland to support America’s boldest adventure into space.”

-Each writer constructs or portrays the Cape as empty in some way.
+Both writers construct or portray the Cape as empty in some way.
 The construction of emptiness employed by these writers is a fundamental component of representations of the space program but also of American technology projects, such as the testing of nuclear weapons and the construction of military bases on islands held as territories by the United States, in the Cold War more generally.
-But these sites were not innately empty, they had in fact have to be emptied.
+But these sites were not innately empty; they had in fact have to be emptied.
 Writing about the use of an empire of “networked” islands for such American Cold War technology projects, Ruth Oldenziel observes that “[c]olonized, recently colonized, or tribal lands had become [in the post-war period] the Western power’s favored testing grounds for nuclear weapons and other controversial technologies.”
 In these places, such as the Bikini Atoll or the deserts of Nevada, the U.S. engaged in a program of “‘emptying out’ spaces to fill them with ‘pristine,’ high-tech, prestigious,” technologies.

 A similar practice of emptying took place on the Florida coast when NASA arrived, a process made to seem natural by the types of environmental images I have related above.
 The space is portrayed as at once empty and useless but also as a desirable frontier in need of conquering.
 The frontier, as David Nye and others have argued, is the fundamental marker of technological meaning in American Culture.
 These images about the wildness and emptiness of the environment around the space center suggest an uninhabited wilderness, primed for technological development in a frontier-minded culture of enthusiasm for spaceflight and Cold War heroics.